Athena-OS/athena/README.md

 ![image](https://user-images.githubusercontent.com/83867734/177038794-05892fb5-2c05-40be-9d1b-ea1b56410a57.png)

+### Firefox ESR Hack Mode

+Firefox ESR has been modified in order to integrate at the installation time the addons you need for your web application pentesting activity.
+The preinstalled addons are:
+* Cookie Quick Manager
+* Dark Reader
+* FoxyProxy Standard
+* HacKontext
+* HTTPS Everywhere
+* Privacy
+* uBlock Origin
+* Wappalyzer

 <br>
 <br>

 ## Installation

 Download the latest Athena release .iso file from the related section.
 According to your need, you can choose to install Athena on your computer natively, or implement it on a Virtual Machine (e.g., VMware or VirtualBox).